wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 ### Apply the Git Workflow

-Now let's commit and share this change using the workflow you just learned:
+Now let's commit and share this change using the workflow you just learned

 ```bash
 # 1. Stage your changes (prepare them for committing)